 Dog training can be simple or complex, depending on what kind of training you want your dog to have.
 Basic commands like sit, stay, lay down are all well and good, but dog training can go a lot deeper than just the basics.
 Dogs are highly intelligent creatures able to learn a variety of different tasks, jobs, tricks, and more.
-They’ve been trained for very specific jobs, which they can carry out with aplomb.
+They’ve been trained for very specific jobs, which they can carry out professionally.

-Four Styles of Dog Training
+The Four Styles of Dog Training:

 Every dog trainer has their own style that they prefer.
-This could be based around a particular training tool or just a manner in which they communicate with the dogs they’re training.
+This could be based on a particular training tool or just a manner in which they communicate with the dogs they’re training.
 Some types of training might work better with some dogs, depending on their personality.

 The 8 Specialized Types of Dog Training

 These types of training are far more advanced than basic commands.
 Not every dog will be able to advance to these types of specialized training, though some special dogs can excel in such training and perform admirably at the tasks they were trained for.
 It also takes a special trainer to prepare dogs in these training types; inexperienced dog owners won’t have the skills necessary to work with dogs on such a level.

 Every dog should undergo obedience training, at least on a basic level.
 This should begin early in life with the simplest commands of sit and stay.
 This type of training is meant to prepare your dog for the many social situations it might encounter throughout its life.
 You want to make sure you can get your dog under control when the moment counts, which is why obedience training is so important.
 It’s also a great way to further strengthen the bond between you and your dog.